rust-lang/rust/text/0000-do-not-recommend.md

 }
 ```

-The get the following error:
+They get the following error:

 ```
 error[E0277]: the trait bound `({integer}, {integer}, {integer}): std::iter::Iterator` is not satisfied